magicdeveloper250/inventory-management-java-CLI-program/README.md

 ## 2. KNOWN ISSUES

 This program doesn't catch all exception that may arise.
-If you like you will add your exception handlers.
+If you like you will add your own exception handlers.

 ##### Author: [IMPANO Manzi Enock](https://github.com/magicdeveloper250)